 The town of Avalon is home to the tiny Catalina Courthouse.
 The one-room "justice complex" is part of the Los Angeles County Superior Court system.
 It hears infractions, misdemeanors, and occasional restraining orders.
 Felonies and more complex matters arising on the island are heard in Long Beach.
-The Los Angeles Sheriff's Department and wardens from the California Department of Fish & Wildlife (formerly "Fish & Game") share responsibility for law enforcement on Catalina Island and in the surrounding waters.
+The Los Angeles Sheriff's Department, Harbor Patrol and wardens from the California Department of Fish & Wildlife (formerly "Fish & Game") share responsibility for law enforcement on Catalina Island and in the surrounding waters.

 Luckily, California law allows private attorneys to appear in court on your behalf in most misdemeanor cases.
 If you have a lawyer, he or she can attend your court dates so that you don't have to make the trip.

 Don't waste your time, money and effort traveling to and from Catalina for a series of routine court dates -- have an experienced, local attorney appear for you.